-Moreover, together with your bus a lot of other buses are also waiting, so at 7am the border crossing gets very crowded.
+Moreover, together with your bus a lot of other buses are also waiting, so at 7 am the border crossing gets very crowded.
 There is a toilet at the border, but you have to pay for it.
 So make sure you have some Laotian spare change.
-In addition, on the border you will also find small restaurants combined with shops.
+In addition, on the border, you will also find small restaurants combined with shops.
 You can buy there snacks or warm food like soups.
 However, don’t expect that somebody will give you there a menu or talk English – no chance for that.

-On the border you have to show the small piece of paper (part of visa) that you got when entering Laos.
+On the border, you have to show the small piece of paper (part of visa) that you got when entering Laos.
 It’s a similar procedure like in Thailand.
-At the counters there is a lot going on.
+At the counters, there is a lot going on.
 There’s a lot of people and it’s very chaotic because everybody is trying to get to the front.
 If you are a foreigner you have almost no chance against the locals.
-Even if you are standing in front of the counter the customs officers take as first the passports from local people first.
+Even if you are standing in front of the counter the customs officers take the passports from local people first.

 The next step is a 1 km of no-man’s-land.
-You have to walk through it by foot to get to the Vietnamese border.
+You have to walk through it on foot to get to the Vietnamese border.
 It takes around 15 min.
-On the second border the staff told us to take the backpacks with us and do the formalities with them.
+On the second border, the staff told us to take the backpacks with us and do the formalities with them.
 Surprisingly, there were no queues and no local people.
 There was just one counter open.
 The customs officer inside was collecting passports and when he had enough of them he went to some other room to check the documents and put the visa stamps.
 Furthermore, he asked for a small service fee of 1 USD.
 I’m not sure if this was legal because there was no information about that anywhere in the waiting room, like in Laos.
-Also Alex didn’t had dollars with him and the officer just let him go.
+Also, Alex didn’t have dollars with him and the officer just let him go.